pratikguragain10/Asynchronous-JS-Technical-Paper/Asynchronous JS Technical Paper.md

 ---

-## 7. What Is Inversion of Control?
+## 7. What is inversion of control in callbacks?

 - When you pass a callback to another function, you lose control of when/how it runs.